-After twelve years of angling together, with a fair amount of idiocy and mishap along the way, we are open for recruitment again.
+After many years of angling together, with a fair amount of idiocy and mishap along the way, we remain open for recruitment.

-We welcome active, friendly and social people to our close-knit, foolhardy fishing crew.
+We welcome chatty, friendly and social people to our close-knit, foolhardy fishing crew.
 We follow the roleplaying realm guidelines.
-New recruits are interviewed in-game.
+New recruits are usually interviewed in-game.
 You can apply through the guild finder tool or come and chat with one of us.

 For a flavour of what we are about, please read on:

 THE FURTHER TALES OF THE FURIOUS FISHMONGERS